SlavaMonochrom/SlavaMonochrom.github.io/README.md

-### Hi, this is my homework.
+### Hello, this is my home page for creating a web page.
 # My last project created with Tilda.
-Here is the link: http://slava-negative.tilda.ws/
+Here is the link: http://slava-negative.tilda.ws